Pepper-killer/Pepper-killer/README.md

 -Hi, I'm pepper_killer

--This is my space saving some projects which have been finished or is undergoing
+-This is the space where I save some completed or ongoing projects.

 -Properly open..